ibm-cloud-docs/appid/mfa.md

 ![MFA flow](images/mfa.png){: caption="Figure 1.
 Cloud Directory MFA flow" caption-side="bottom"}

 1. A user is shown {{site.data.keyword.appid_short_notm}}'s Login Widget and inputs their Cloud Directory user credentials.
-The credentials can be either their email or user name and their password.
+The credentials can be either their email or username and their password.
 The Cloud Directory user credentials form the first authentication factor.

 2. The credentials are validated and the MFA screen for second factor verification is returned.
 Based on the second factor configuration, the user receives either an email or an SMS with a one-time code and enters it into the verification screen.

 3. If the MFA code is validated, the user is redirected back to the application and is signed in.

 If email verification is not configured, {{site.data.keyword.appid_short_notm}} validates the MFA channel in the background.
-For example, if you configure the email channel for MFA and don't have email verification configured, {{site.data.keyword.appid_short_notm}} validates the email on the first successful MFA log in.
-But, if you configure the SMS channel, {{site.data.keyword.appid_short_notm}} validates the user's phone number on the first successful log in.
+For example, if you configure the email channel for MFA and do not configure email verification, {{site.data.keyword.appid_short_notm}} validates the email on the first successful MFA login.
+But, if you configure the SMS channel, {{site.data.keyword.appid_short_notm}} validates the user's phone number on the first successful login.
 If you're using the SMS channel and want the email to be validated, be sure to enable email verification.
 {: tip}